 Black Necked Grebe

-Meeting up with Higgo in town, we headed up to the Garrison, where we soon connected with the Melodious Warbler, which was happily flitting around gardens in Sallyport.
+Meeting up with Higgo in town, we headed to the Garrison and soon connected with the Melodious Warbler, flitting happily around gardens in Sallyport.

 Melodious Warbler

-Cracking birds, these and a few years since I'd seen my last one.
-A Pied Flycatcher and a Reed Warbler were also present in the gardens.
-Moving on from here, we headed down to the harbour where we got the boat over to Bryher for our morning birding.
+A real treat, as it had been a few years since I last saw one.
+A Pied Flycatcher and Reed Warbler were also present in the gardens, adding to the morning’s excitement.
+From there, we moved down to the harbour and took the boat over to Bryher for more birding.

-On arrival, we headed straight for the old post office, where we soon found the Common Rosefinch just sitting out in the sun.
+On arrival, we went straight to the old post office, where a Common Rosefinch was basking in the sun.

 Common Rosefinch